Does the Loch Ness Monster really exist?

 Monika Fuchs

-10 thoughts too "Is there the Loch Ness monster really?"
+10 thoughts too "Does the Loch Ness Monster really exist?"

 1. Funny to go hunting for Nessi.
 That was certainly fun.
 In any case, the landscape looks really great.
 With the ruin and the greenery - that's how I imagine Scotland.